25 Garden Tools For The Elderly And Disabled

 - Sometimes struggle with tough dandelion roots

-It does all- breaking up soil, digging planting holes, weeding, applying fertilizer and potting- stress free.
+They do all – breaking up soil, digging planting holes, weeding, applying fertilizer and potting – stress free.

-Apart from the lovable extended length, its handle is ergonomic and non-slip so everything is easy-peasy.
+Apart from the lovable extended length, their handles are ergonomic and non-slip so everything is easy-peasy.

-This long-handled trowel is among the most popular wheelchair gardening tools.
+These long-handled trowel, fork, cultivator and hoe are among the most popular wheelchair gardening tools.

-Perfect for working while in a seated position, its ergonomic handle keeps your wrist at a comfortable angle and beats away all your struggles.
+Perfect for working while in a seated position, their ergonomic handles keep your wrist at a comfortable angle and beat away all your struggles.